caligula-sni/kanbas-digital-estimation-system/README.md

 # Kanbas Digital Estimation System (KDES)

 Build a list ("Kanbas") of school supply items, add quantities and extra costs, and get a total spending estimate before you shop.
-No account needed, no server needed — open and use immediately.
+No account needed, no server needed just use it.

 ## Features
 - Browse/search school supply items